 Classified websites are another great way to advertise small businesses.
 These websites promote your business by allowing you to create an account, much in the same way as Facebook Marketplace, from which you can buy and/or sell items.
 One advantage of these sites is that they are the perfect avenue to support each other locally, if that matters to you.
 There is no greater endorsement than one small business supporting another.

 Angie’s List is like a mixture of review sites, classified sites and business search engine sites.
 Again, since this site is reviews and ratings-driven, you make your mark by providing the best service offline.
 There is also a paid membership option that comes with even more goodies.

 OK, so this last one is not a website per se, but it’s still free and can produce results.
 To yield even greater rewards, use a professional emailing platform.
 Free or paid, by maintaining contact with customers you already have, you strengthen your loyalty, and can provide a more personalized service, which as we know by now, results in a greater likelihood of purchase.

 Using Newsletters also helps keep in contact with customers.

 Advertising doesn’t have to break the bank, and by making small changes to your website, such as adding an e-commerce plugin, you can increase your access to more potential customers.

 No matter where you are in your online business journey, there is still room for improvement.
 Bear in mind though that not every solution is ideal.
 Always choose according to your business needs.
-Check out this post for five more tips to promote your business online.
+Find the right tools to build a stunning website on Yourwebsite.com and use the tools on our list to grow your online presence.
+You can also check out this post for five more tips to promote your business online.